bastinald/laravel-exception-emailer/readme.md

+# No Longer Maintained

+I originally created this package because Sentry was having some issues with versioning.
+They have since fixed all of the issues.
+I recommend using Sentry to anyone who might have been using this package.

+---

 # Laravel Exception Emailer

 This package will send an email any time an exception happens in your Laravel application.
 The email contains the exception message and a full stack trace.
 You can specify which email addresses to send to, as well as which environments the emails should be sent in.